-Hopworks Urban Brewery creates world-class beer and food using business practices that improve our environment and inspire our community.
+Hopworks Urban Brewery creates world-class beer and food using sustainable business practices that protect our environment and support our community.

 With locally-sourced, organic and Salmon Safe hops, our 20-barrel brewery produces 13,500 barrels of beer a year for our two brewpubs and for distribution throughout the Northwest.
 Our pubs serve our beer and fresh food, in sustainably-built and operated buildings that have a relaxed, family-friendly atmosphere.